All recipe posts are written by our co-founder Jennifer J. Yoo unless otherwise noted.

 Sometimes it’s 1 am and you are wide awake feeling peckish.
-We’ll admit to a weakness for late night ramen or pan fried dumplings, but bibim noodles are our go to for a quick and relatively guilt free option.
+I’ll admit to a weakness for late night ramen or pan fried dumplings, but bibim noodles is also part of my rotation for a quick and relatively guilt free option.
 There are no rules with bibim noodles, so feel free to play around with the toppings.
-We love it with thinly sliced cucumbers, sliced avocados, soft boiled egg or even grilled fish.
+I love it with thinly sliced cucumbers, sliced avocados, soft boiled egg or even grilled fish.

 TIME 15 minutes